nextcloud/documentation/admin_manual/configuration/config_sample_php_parameters.rst

 		'mssql'
 	),

 Database types that are supported for installation.
-(SQLite is available only in ownCloud Community Edition, oci and mssql only for the Enterprise Edition)

 Available:
-	- sqlite (SQLite3)
+	- sqlite (SQLite3 - Community Edition Only)
 	- mysql (MySQL)
 	- pgsql (PostgreSQL)
-	- oci (Oracle)
+	- oci (Oracle - Enterprise Edition Only)
-	- mssql (Microsoft SQL Server)
+	- mssql (Microsoft SQL Server - Enterprise Edition Only)

 ::